Solar-network/docs/docs/cryptography/README.md

 ![Signature](./assets/signature_der_transparent.png)

-An Swipechain Signature is [DER Encoded](https://en.wikipedia.org/wiki/X.690#DER_encoding) using [BIP66](https://github.com/bitcoin/bips/blob/master/bip-0066.mediawiki) standards.
+An Solar Signature is [DER Encoded](https://en.wikipedia.org/wiki/X.690#DER_encoding) using [BIP66](https://github.com/bitcoin/bips/blob/master/bip-0066.mediawiki) standards.

 Upon obtaining a Signature from the ECDSA/SECP256K1 algorithm, it will first be in its raw form known as an "r" and "s" value.